ACLU of Oklahoma Privacy Statement

 Deliver targeted content on non-ACLU of Oklahoma platforms

-We may also share ACLU of Oklahoma supporter information with organizations that display our advertisements or petitions to their subscribers.
+We may also share ACLU of Oklahoma supporter information with organizations that display our advertisements or petitions to their subscribers in order to reduce the volume of communications you may receive.
 This practice helps us engage in effective fundraising and advocacy operations and enables our teams to communicate more effectively with known supporters.